todayindefi/tidcapital/replit.md

 - July 02, 2025.
 Fixed deployment configuration issues - server ready for production
 - January 23, 2025.
 Updated to monochrome design with new TID Capital logo and monogram
 - January 23, 2025.
 Refocused content from vault curation to proprietary yield farming and trading
+- January 23, 2025.
+Added gray accents to design and updated capabilities to reflect actual services
+- January 23, 2025.
+Removed algorithmic trading claims, updated to focus on risk management and research

 ## User Preferences